nuchs/toys/hangman/notes/notes2.md

 ## Hello tests

-Start with something extrememly simple, that the game shoud start in the ```InProgress``` state.
+We'll start with something extremely simple, that the game should start in the ```InProgress``` state.
 First write a failing test:

 ```rust